greentic-ai/greentic-messaging/providers/slack/README.md

 # Slack Provider Quickstart

+> Seed credentials via `greentic-secrets` (ctx + scaffold/wizard/apply).
+The env-var examples below are legacy and will be removed; prefer `greentic-secrets init --pack <pack>` with the messaging pack metadata.

 The Slack egress adapter sends rich cards into a Slack channel using the Web API.
 Follow these steps to run the contract test locally.